 On my 1978 Jaguar XJ-S, the hoses that connect the front mounted oil cooler to the engine developed a leak.
 These hoses connect to rigid pipes that connect to the oil cooler and engine respectively.
 I was not sure if one or both were leaking, however after 25 years it's prudent to change both.

-Removing the hose and pipe combination seemed fairly straightforward.
-Remove the lower grill (photographed below) and the bolt (blue arrow) that attaches the lower radiator opening cross brace.
+Removing the hose and pipe combination seemed fairly straightforward. (of course nothing is straightforward with this car).
+First step is to remove the lower grill (photographed below) and the bolt (yellow arrow) that attaches the lower radiator opening cross brace.

 Problem.
-The oil cooler rigid line could not be removed. (blue arrow),
+Due to space limitations the oil cooler rigid line could not be removed. (yellow arrow photograph below).

-Removal of the fan shroud verified that there was not enough room between the radiator and the body. (red arrow)
+Removal of the fan shroud verified that there was not enough room between the radiator and the body. (green arrow photograph below).

 The radiator would have to be removed